 Microgreens have gained popularity in recent years due to their nutritional benefits and the ability to grow them easily at home.
 They are young, tender greens that are harvested just after sprouting.
 If you are looking to grow microgreens and want quick results, certain varieties are known to have a shorter growth cycle than others.
-In this article, we will explore the quickest microgreens to grow and provide step-by-step guidance on how to grow them successfully.
+In this article, we will explore which are the quickest microgreens to grow and provide step-by-step guidance on how to grow them successfully.

 What are Microgreens?